jackjburnett/jackjburnett.github.io/_projects/RAI_Article.md

 where an individual witnesses an unlawful act or harmful incident but fails to intervene or report it to the necessary authorities; in the context of discrimination crimes, the individual perpetuates existing inequalities by failing to act.
-I believe that AI researchers who learn of societal inequalities through data analysis or model training and then ignore them or ’safeguard’ against them without acting to help resolve the inequalities should be held accountable.
+I believe that AI researchers who learn of societal inequalities through data analysis or model training and then ignore them or 'safeguard' against them without acting to help resolve the inequalities should be held accountable.
 While AI researchers may not have the power to implement social policy to lessen or eradicate inequalities they identify within datasets, they do have the power to [report the inequalities](https://scholar.google.co.uk/scholar?q=report+inequality+dataset&hl=en&as_sdt=0&as_vis=1&oi=scholart) [20, 33], [use the data to shed light on the issues present](https://devinit.org/blog/why-good-data-is-key-to-unlocking-gender-equality/)